miguelaraujoswd/ledger/README.md

 1. **In-memory storage**: Data is stored in a `ConcurrentHashMap` structures and will be lost when the application restarts.

-2. **Account IDs**: Generated as UUIDs to ensure uniqueness without coordination.
+2. **Account IDs**: Generated as UUIDs to ensure uniqueness.

 3. **No negative balance**: Withdrawals that exceed the current balance are rejected.

 4. **Atomic operations**: Basic thread safety is provided via a `ConcurrentHashMap`, but complex atomic operations (like simultaneous deposits/withdrawals) are not guaranteed to be atomic and thread safe.

+5. **No specified currency**: For the sake of simplicity, there is no mention of currency in the ledger app.

 ## Getting Started